DailyWind00/ft_printf/README.md

 make
 ```

-You also have theses commands for cleaning the ft_printf directory :
+You also have these commands for cleaning the ft_printf directory :
 ```shell
 # Clean all object files (*.o)
 make clean